gitaunjenga/FETP/FETP_book/markdown.md

-# Unit 1 - Introduction to Informatics for FETP
+# Unit 1 - Introduction to Informatics for Epidemiology
 ## Introduction to Informatics for Epidemiology
-### Learning Objectives
+### 1.1 Learning Objectives

 - Describe how key informatics principles, systems, and tools can improve public health surveillance and outbreak investigations.
 - Explain how the transformation of raw data to meaningful information, knowledge, and wisdom necessary supports data-driven action.